lowerbarriers/finished-starter/_posts/2007-08-21-and-the-other-half-completed-projects.md

 ---
-meta:
-_edit_last: "1"
-type: post
-published: true
-status: publish
 title: And the other half-completed projects…
-tags: - General
+tags: [General]
-layout: post
 ---

   * Facebook Librarian
   * Challenging a book at my home library (more to come soon!)